kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 8.md

 **Reflection:**

-1. Did you notice the mis-match in the property name?
-Your repository used the name "wordConfig" but the @ConfigurationProperties used "word-config" as the prefix.
-We could have used "word-config" for both, this was only done to highlight Boot's "relaxed property binding".

-2. Our solution blasts the configuration changes to all clients.
+1. Our solution blasts the configuration changes to all clients.
 We could have targeted clients more selectively by altering the POST to the config server.
 See the docs for details.